 Ngā Karahipi Uru Rākau – Forestry Scholarships

-About the scholarships
+About the forestry scholarships

 Check if you are eligible to apply

-To apply for a scholarship, you must be:
+To apply for a scholarship you must be:

-- of Māori descent and/or female.
+- of Māori descent or identify as female

-MPI employees can't apply for the scholarships.
+MPI employees or their immediate family members cannot apply for these scholarships.

 How to apply